LGBTQ history in Switzerland: Pride festivals

 The Gay Pride 2001 in Sion caused a sensation in particular, as the Valais Bishop Norbert Brunner condemned the relocation as a "teuflisches Spiel" ("devilish/satanic/diabolical/fiendish game"), triggering unimagined media coverage.

 In 2003 in Basel, a "Dreiländer-CSD" (three-country CSD) was held (Germany - France - Switzerland) together with the Alsace Mulhouse and the Baden Freiburg.
 The idea, however, fizzled out.

 In 2005, a CSDs was held in Lucerne (a Swiss German-speaking venue, as a gift to the West Switzerland vote for the Partnership Act 2005), and there was also a national demonstration.
 Zurich is the only Swiss city that holds an annual CSD.

 Other events

 Claude Janiak was elected as the first openly gay Speaker of the National Council in 2005.
 He was then elected to the Council of States in 2007, becoming the first openly gay member of that body.

 Doris Stump, first elected to the National Council in 2003, was the first lesbian member of the Parliament.

-In June 2022 a straw trans woman was burned in effigy in the town of Bassersdorf.